LOW BACK PAIN INFO - PART 2

 Imaging is recommended for:

-· Low back pain with radiating pin
+· Low back pain with radiating pain

 · In progressive neurological conditions